laravel-doctrine/docs/extensions/lumen.md

 composer require "beberlei/DoctrineExtensions=^1.0"
 ```

-And then add the Berberlei extensions service provider in `bootstrap/app.php`:
+And then add the Beberlei extensions service provider in `bootstrap/app.php`:

 ```php